 This guidance document outlines the College’s expectations for Designated Managers, registrants and community pharmacies opting to provide COVID-19 testing (including the specimen collection required to perform a test) to the public.
-It is intended to be used alongside, and not in place of, the Guidance: Testing of Individuals in Pharmacies provided by the Ministry of Health (MOH) which oversees the province’s response to COVID-19.
+It is intended to be used alongside, and not in place of, the guidance documents provided by the Ministry of Health (MOH) which oversees the province’s response to COVID-19.

 Pharmacies provide essential healthcare services, and the choice to offer COVID-19 testing must not impede or limit the public’s accessibility to, or the safe delivery of, other pharmacy services.
 Therefore it is paramount that participating community pharmacies have processes in place to ensure the protection of their patients, personnel and visitors—especially those who may be part of a vulnerable population, such as the elderly or those with chronic illnesses.

 Testing should only be offered when the pharmacy has the capacity and appropriate environment to do so in accordance with this Guidance.

 As a result of sequential amendments enacted by the Ontario government to the regulations under the Laboratory and Specimen Collection Centre Licensing Act (LSCCLA):

 - Pharmacies are exempt from requiring a licence to collect specimens for a COVID-19 test

 - Pharmacists can order a polymerase chain reaction (PCR) laboratory COVID-19 test

 - Pharmacists can collect specimens for any COVID-19 test

 - Only pharmacists have the authority to collect specimens for PCR testing under the regulations; pharmacy technicians, registered pharmacy students and interns do not.